pedrovponte/PLOG-project/README.md

 ---
 ## Installation and Execution

-To correctly run and execute the game, using SICtus Prolog you just need to define the working directory of SICStus in the game folder and use the instruction consult('jin_li.pl') ou ['jin_li.pl'], followed by the predicate jin_li.
+To correctly run and execute the game, you just need to, using SICstus Prolog, define the working directory of SICStus in the game folder and use the instruction consult('jin_li.pl') ou ['jin_li.pl'], followed by the predicate jin_li.

 ---